This text format course is divided into 3 sections.

 Peter Johnson, PhD, CCC-SLP, earned his MS and PhD in Speech-Language Pathology at the University of Pittsburgh and an Executive Graduate Degree in Healthcare Financial Management from Ohio State University.
 Dr. Johnson serves as a healthcare consultant.
 He develops continuing education programs as well as one-on-one mentoring.
 He assists in the development of memory units.
-His previous experience includes working in acute care, home care, outpatient clinics and long-term care.
+His previous experience includes working in acute care, home care, outpatient clinics, and long-term care.

 Dr. Johnson served as a Column Editor for the American Speech-Language-Hearing Association (SID 13) Dysphagia Newsletter and the (SID 11) Administration and Supervision Newsletter.
 He is a four-time recipient of the President's Award and the Outstanding Service Award from the Florida Association of Speech-Language Pathologists and Audiologists.
 He is the Chair of the Florida Department of Health State Licensing Board for Speech-Language Pathologists and Audiologists.

 Dr. Johnson has co-authored several books including Business Matters: A Guide for the Speech-Language Pathologist, Drugs and Dysphagia: How Medications Affect Eating and Swallowing, and Practical Pharmacology in Rehabilitation: Effect of Medication on Therapy.
-His newest book is, A Clinicians Guide to the Successful Evaluation and Treatment of Dementia published by Northern Speech Services.
+His newest book is A Clinicians Guide to the Successful Evaluation and Treatment of Dementia published by Northern Speech Services.

-Financial — Peter Johnson is author of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Peter Johnson is an author of online CE courses sponsored by Northern Speech Services; receives royalties.

 Financial — Peter Johnson is Coauthor of the text, "Drugs and Dysphagia: How Medications Affect Eating and Swallowing"; receives royalties.